Committee for Harmonized Health Impact, Privacy, and Ethics Review

 For the initial implementation, this means that the Committee for Harmonized Health Impact, Privacy, and Ethics Review (CHIPER) is responsible for ensuring that Research Ethics Boards have approved a research project prior to the Provincial Health Research Privacy Committee (PHRPC) review and decision.

 The form and mandate of CHIPER will evolve with the full implementation of the RITHIM Program.

-CHIPER’s mandate is to provide robust reviews of health research ethics as outlined in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2) and privacy in compliance with PHIA, and to streamline the process for operational impact reviews.
-CHIPER will conduct reviews of research protocols to ensure that researchers adhere to ethical principles with respect to the conduct of research and the access, collection, and storage of personal health information.
+CHIPER’s mandate is to provide robust reviews of health research ethics as outlined in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2).
+CHIPER will conduct reviews of research protocols to ensure that researchers adhere to ethical principles with respect to the conduct of research.